 How to Remove Silicone Coating?

-Say if I covered the solder pads by mistake and I want to remove it, you can use Isopropyl alcohol.
-The conformal coating can also be burnt away with a hot soldering iron.
+If you accidentally covered solder pads or need to remove silicone conformal coating for any reason, you can use isopropyl alcohol and a brush (or cotton swap).
+The coating can also be burnt away with a hot soldering iron.

 Pro Tips